numerica-ideas/community/web/spring-boot-actuator/README.md

       password: secret
 ```

 With this configuration, accessing Actuator endpoints requires providing valid credentials.
-Going forward with Spring Security, it will be possible to secure only some endpoints and also defined a specific role that has right to access them using **_SecurityFilterChain_**(but it's not the scope of our article) .
+Going forward with Spring Security, it will be possible to secure only some endpoints and also define a specific role that has the right to access them using **_SecurityFilterChain_**(but it's not the scope of our article).

 To enable CORS, we have to update our application properties: